 - These rules applies ONLY to the Sportsman tire classes.

-* These classes are being implemented to bring the racing action back to the "everyday Joe."
+* This class is to bring the racing action within reach of the "everyday Joe."
 It is intended to provide fairly "stock" vehicles that may be running larger tires or lift kits a place to have a fighting chance at winning.
 It's no secret the bar has steadily raised every year with faster and better vehicles competing.
 This has pushed the "everyday Joe" out of the racing since there is little hope to win when lining up against a 700+HP dedicated race truck.
 The rules are in place to keep the high horsepower rigs out of these classes.
 On that note, I'm sure there will be people trying to "cheat" their way in.
 Keep in mind no one likes a cheater, and no one respects or appreciates someone dominating the racing because their vehicle was obviously "over qualified."
 So play fair, be realistic, and don't ruin it for everyone else by racing where you shouldn't.
 Remember, let everyone HAVE FUN!

 DOT Tire Classes

-- Power-Adder Class: Vehicles racing in the P-A class are required to run DOT tires and retain at least 50% factory chassis.
-Allowable are nitrous, turbos, and bolt-on street superchargers, e.g. Vortech, Pro Charger, ect. * Superchargers MUST be serpentine/V-belt driven systems like the above mentioned.
-Cog belt drive superchargers(e.g. Weiand, B&M) are NOT permitted.
+- Power-Adder Class: Vehicles racing in the P-A class are required to run DOT tires .
+Allowable are nitrous, turbos, and bolt-on street superchargers, e.g. Vortech, Pro Charger, ect.

 - Vehicles racing in DOT and ANY TIRE classes will be required to remove nitrous bottles from the vehicle.
 It will no longer be acceptable to just disconnect the line.